gentee/eonza-docs/en/index.md

 ---
 # Create scripts and automate tasks

-&nbsp;
+%html.line%

 ## Automate your work on the computer

-**Eonza** software is designed to create scripts and automate tasks on a computer.
-The program will help you increase productivity and save time.
+The **Eonza** automation tool is used to create scripts and automate tasks on a computer.
+It is a free and open source cross-platform program that can help you increase productivity and save time.

 %html.features%